 Barter Income

-- Income received in the form of farm products, property, or services must be reported at fair market value (FMV).
+- Income received in the form of farm products, property, or services must generally be included in income at its fair market value (FMV).

-- If you receive livestock or goods in exchange for services, the FMV of what you receive is taxable income.
+- If you receive livestock, equipment, supplies, or other property in exchange for goods or services, the FMV of the property received is generally taxable income.

 Sale of Soil and Other Natural Deposits

-- Amounts received from selling topsoil, loam, fill dirt, sand, gravel, or similar natural deposits are generally taxable as ordinary income.
+- Amounts received from the sale of topsoil, fill dirt, sand, gravel, clay, or other natural deposits may be taxable.

 Custom Hire (Machine Work)